Everyone you meet has potential to help you discover information, resources and connections to your first or next opportunity!

 - What is a typical career path from entry-level to top management?

-Obviously, there are many ways to network and using social media can be very beneficial if done right.
-One quick rule is to protect your professional image online.
-Below is a PDF of the slide presentation given by VU alumnus, Dan Ryan, who discusses "Using LinkedIn, Facebook and Twitter to aid your Job/Internship Search and your Life."
+At right is a PDF of the slide presentation given by VU alumnus, Dan Ryan, who discusses "Using LinkedIn, Facebook and Twitter to aid your Job/Internship Search and your Life."